sylvain-lavazais/icarus-server/README.md

-For assistance, message **@Nerodon** on the official Icarus Discord or open an issue on Gitlab
+No official assistance.
+This is based on **@Nerodon** 's image.
+They are available on the official Icarus Discord.
+This was updated to use Ubuntu 23.10 and Wine 9.0.

 [<img src="https://img.shields.io/badge/Discord-Linux_Docker_Support-7289da?logo=discord&logoColor=white">](https://discord.com/channels/715761957667602502/1048852109996593172)
 [<img src="https://img.shields.io/badge/Repository-Gitlab-orange?logo=gitlab">](https://gitlab.com/fred-beauch/icarus-dedicated-server)